-When creating a NEAR stream, the SNIP operator can create a specific list of which Base Stations are to be considered for a given NEAR stream.
-This article describes how to set up a list of possible Base Station to be used in the stream.
+When creating a NEAR stream, the SNIP operator can create a specific list of which Base Stations are to be considered for each given NEAR™ stream.
+This article describes how to set up a list of possible Base Stations to be used in the stream.
 The Base Stations on the list are still tested for all the other parameters you set in the dialog as well.
-Any Base Station not on the list will be excluded, even if they meet all the other parameters needed to joint the NEAR pool.
+Any Base Stations not on the list will be excluded, even if they meet all the other parameters needed to join the NEAR pool.

 This feature has value when creating two or more NEAR streams with overlapping regions and similar message content.

 Use this feature when setting up a NEAR stream with only MSM message content alongside another NEAR stream with only Legacy message content (this is desirable to support older GNSS rovers).